msp-strath/cs208-logic/pages/index.md

 4. [Proof rules for Or and Not](proof-or.html), which complete the rules for the connectives of Propositional Logic.

 5. [Soundness and Completeness, and some Philosophy](sound-complete-meaning.html).
 The system so far is sound, but is it complete?
 Should it be complete?
+What does mathematics mean?

 6. [Introducing Predicate Logic](pred-logic-intro.html) as an expressive language for making statements in a formalised way.
 By selecting our vocabulary carefully, we can use Predicate Logic as a modelling tool to describe many situations.